liuxin0824/BCV-LR-discrete/README.md

 |unseen|bossfight|5.5 ± 0.3||0.1 ± 0.1|10.3|
 ||dodgeball|9.5 ± 0.3||1.1 ± 0.2|12.4|

 Then, we provide the video data efficiency experiments.
-We provide BCV-LR with 5k, 20k, 50k, and 100k expert video transitions.
-The results shown i
+We provide BCV-LR with 5k, 20k, 50k, and 100k (default in main experiments) expert video transitions.
+Results demonstrate that 20k transitions enables effective policy learning while 50k transitions can support near-expert policy performance.
+You can refer to Appendix C.5 for curves and more details.

 **Table III**
 |Video data of BCV-LR|5k|20k|50k|100k|/|video|